 Read Daniel 1:17-20

 A. God rewarded Daniel and his friends for their faithfulness very quickly.
-Followed by the decision not to defile themselves with the royal food God imparted his wisdom on them.
-As a result when the king tested Daniel, Hananiah, Mishael and Azariah he found none equal to them.
+Followed by the decision not to defile themselves with the royal food God imparted his wisdom to them.
+As a result, when the king tested Daniel, Hananiah, Mishael, and Azariah he found none equal to them.

 B. He also found out that Daniel and his friends are 10 times better than all the magicians and enchanters in his whole kingdom in every matter of wisdom and understanding he questioned them about.
 (In ancient Babylonia enchanters and magicians were considered the most educated and intelligent)

 II.
-Now the Bible says God shall give wisdom to anyone who asks, (James 1:5) This promise is conditional however.
+Now the Bible says God shall give wisdom to anyone who asks, (James 1:5) This promise is conditional, however.
 That is we must fear God, (Psalms 111:10; Proverbs 9:10; Matthew 6:31-33).
-It should be noted that in the Bible the meaning of the word “fear” (Hebrew: yirat) is three fold and the meaning differs based on the context it used.
-First it means “Dread” (Deuteronomy 1:29), secondly “being terrified” (Jonah 1:10) thirdly “having reverence” (Leviticus 19:3).
+It should be noted that in the Bible the meaning of the word “fear” (Hebrew: yirat) is threefold and the meaning differs based on the context used.
+First, it means “Dread” (Deuteronomy 1:29), secondly “being terrified” (Jonah 1:10) thirdly “having reverence” (Leviticus 19:3).

 IV.
-Exile in the other hand was actually like a litmus test that separated true worshippers from imposters.
-During the exile excommunication came to a state of non existence and people behaved as they saw right.
-Daniel, Hananiah, Mishael, Azaria still obeyed God because they feared him out of reverence.
+Exile, on the other hand, was actually like a litmus test that separated true worshippers from imposters.
+During the exile, ex-communication came to a state of nonexistence and people behaved as they saw right.
+Daniel, Hananiah, Mishael, and Azaria still obeyed God because they feared him out of reverence.
 Their passion was to glorify him.
 Fear the Lord out of reverence.
 Desire to glorify his name in whatever you say and do.
 The Lord shall reward you with wisdom and wisdom shall escort prosperity.